codenamephp/.github/CODE_OF_CONDUCT.md

 Everything said above also applies to "humor" as well.
 While I enjoy really dark and "edgy" humor myself, one has to be aware that others might not.
-This is especially tricky when you can only see what someone worte.
+This is especially tricky when you can only see what someone wrote.
 Plus the person reading it will most likely don't know you and doesn't even know that it's meant as a joke and even if so, they might not find it funny.
 Therefore you should play it safe and when in doubt ... well, see above.
 And don't even try to hide behind the "It was just a joke" excuse.
 While intent matters, the effect